Father, Author, Engineer, Entrepreneur

 Giant Pacific Octopus in Monterey Bay

-Thumbs up at 200 feet — I've been diving Monterey Bay and beyond for years.
-That time underwater is part of why protecting this coast matters so deeply to me.
+Thumbs up at 60 feet.
+I've been diving Monterey Bay and beyond for years.
+That time underwater is a big part of why protecting this coast matters to me.

 Background